Maintenance and Cleaning for Arbor Upcycle Wood Products

 MAINTENANCE

 1. Oils.
 You will want to give your boards an oiling to help maintain their surface and keep them from drying out.
 Before you oil, make sure the board is completely clean and dry.
-You can oil your boards as often as you would like, but Arbor Upcycle recommends once a month if you use your board often, and a couple times a year if you don’t use it often.
+You can oil your boards as often as you would like, but Arbor Upcycle recommends once a month if you use your board often, and a couple times a year if you don’t use it often.- The oil you use should be food grade and not prone to rancidity.
+Mineral oil is an inexpensive and popular choice, which you can easily find in most kitchen supply stores.

 3. Store your boards in a dry place, and limit its exposure to sun and outside climates.